stedman/grade-fetch/README.md

     3. [x] Design data objects.
     4. [x] Store captured data (directly) in flat files.
         * Flat files are simple and flexible for the discovery phase.
 When the schema settles down, we can move to MongoDB.
-3. Create REST API to save scraped data and retrieve for visualization.
+3. Create REST API to save harvested data and retrieve for visualization.
     1. [x] Install [Express](https://expressjs.com) web framework.
     2. [x] Add rudimentary models and routes for data retrieval.
         * [ ] Implement OpenAPI
     3. [ ] Add models and routes for data mutations: create, update, and delete.
-    4. [ ] Migrate scraper output and other data mutations to use API.
+    4. [ ] Migrate harvester output and other data mutations to use API.
 4. Set up test framework.
     1. [x] Install [Jest](https://jestjs.io).
     2. [x] Add initial tests.